MissVeronica/um-unique-account-id/README.md

-# UM Unique User Account ID - version 2.5.0
+# UM Unique User Account ID - version 2.6.0
 Extension to Ultimate Member for setting a prefixed Unique User Account ID per UM Registration Form.

 ## UM Settings -> Appearance -> Registration Form -> "Unique User Account ID"
 1. Form ID:prefix or meta_key or custom_keys format - Enter the UM Registration Form ID and the Unique User Account ID Prefix or meta_key format one setting per line.
 2. Number of digits - Enter the number of digits for the user ID.
 Default value is 5.
 Set to 1 for no prefilled zeros.
 3. Unique User Account ID meta_key - Enter the meta_key name of the Unique User Account ID field.
 Default name is 'um_unique_account_id'
+4. All Users column - Tick to create an All Users column with the Unique User Account ID
-4. Don't add a field to the Registration Form with this meta_key.
+5. Don't add a field to the Registration Form with this meta_key.

 ### Prefix format
 <code>4840 : ABCD